shirofuji/WorldBuilderBot/README.md

 - random
 - d20

-You can install the libraries by using `pip`
+You can install the libraries by using `pip`.

 `pip install [library]`

 Example:

 `pip install discord`

+Update token variable in `worldbuilderbot.py` set it to your token from discord developer portal.

 Once everything is installed, run the bot on a command-line / terminal by using command: